Digital Marketing Services London

 The calculation is simple and most businesses never do it.
 If you spend £3,000 per month on paid advertising to generate 1,000 website visitors and your contact page converts at 2%, you receive 20 enquiries at £150 each.
 If UX improvements raise that conversion to 4%, you receive 40 enquiries at £75 each.
 The same advertising spend now produces twice the result.
 The UX investment pays back in weeks, not months.

-- •Page load speed: each additional second of load time reduces conversion by approximately 7% (Google PageSpeed research).
-A page loading in 4 seconds instead of 2 seconds costs you roughly 14% of enquiries before the visitor has seen a single word.
+- •Page load speed: conversion rate falls measurably with every extra second of load time.
+A page loading in 4 seconds instead of 2 seconds will cost you real enquiries before the visitor has seen a single word.

 - •Form length: reducing a contact form from 8 fields to 4 fields typically doubles completion rate.
 Every field you add costs you conversions.
 Ask only for what you need at first contact.